Hywel ab Owain Gwynedd: Heir of Gwynedd

 In 1146, news reached King Owain Gwynedd that his favoured eldest son and heir, Rhun, died.
 Owain was overcome with grief, falling into a deep melancholy from which none could console him until news reached him that Mold castle in Tegeingl (Flintshire) had fallen to Gwynedd, "[reminding Owain] that he had still a country for which to live", wrote historian Sir John Edward Lloyd.
+(Note: Lloyd, J. E.; A History of Wales - Rhun's death, page 96.)

 As the eldest son, Hywel succeeded his father in 1170 as King of Gwynedd in accordance with Welsh law and custom.
-However, the new prince was immediately confronted by a coup instigated by his step-mother Cristin, dowager Princess of Gwynedd.
+(Note: Lloyd, J. E.; A History of Wales, Hywel's succession and overthrow by Cristin and Dafydd, page 134, Dafydd takes Gwynedd by 1174, page 135, Gwynedd between 1175–1188, page 145.)
+(Note: Davies, John; A History of Wales, Davies argues that following the death of Hywel ab Owain, Iorwerth, as the eldest son, was the legitimate heir of Hywel ab Owain Gwynedd (page 126), as the next senior surviving son of Owain Gwynedd.
+After Iorwerth's death, his eldest son Llywelyn ab Iorwerth was the legitimate heir to the Crown and Throne of Gwynedd.
+With the rule of Gwynedd returning to the senior legitimate line of Aberffraw when Llywelyn defeated Dafydd ab Owain in 1194 (page 135).)
+He was immediately confronted by a coup instigated by his step-mother Cristin, dowager Princess of Gwynedd.
+(Note: Cristin was the daughter of Goronwy ab Owain, and was Owain ap Gruffydd's first cousin.
+The Archbishop of Canterbury excommunicated Owain ap Gruffydd for not putting her away, as well as for disputing the appointed bishop of Bangor.)
 The dowager princess plotted to have her eldest son Dafydd usurp the throne of Gwynedd from Hywel, and with Gwynedd divided between Dafydd and her other son Rhodri.
 The speed with which Cristin and her sons acted suggest that the conspiracy may have had roots before Owain's death.
 Additionally, the complete surprise of the elder sons of Owain suggests that the scheme had been a well kept secret.